skchqhdpdy/Discord-MusicBot/Python312/share/doc/yt_dlp/README.txt

     purposes and don't skip any network requests
 -   player_params: YouTube player parameters to use for player requests.
     Will overwrite any default ones set by yt-dlp.
--   player_js_variant: The player javascript variant to use for signature and nsig deciphering.
-The known variants are: main, tce, tv, tv_es6, phone, tablet.
+-   player_js_variant: The player javascript variant to use for n/sig deciphering.
+The known variants are: main, tcc, tce, es5, es6, tv, tv_es6, phone, tablet.
 The default is main, and the others are for debugging purposes.
+You can use actual to go with what is prescribed by the site
+-   player_js_version: The player javascript version to use for n/sig deciphering, in the format of signature_timestamp@hash.
+Currently, the default is to force 20348@0004de42.
 You can use actual to go with what is prescribed by the site
 -   comment_sort: top or new (default) - choose comment sorting mode (on YouTube's side)
 -   max_comments: Limit the amount of comments to gather.